 I’m ol’ fashioned and somewhat traditional, creating a dinnertime that is family time, a bedtime that is story time and a home that is a safe place to fall at the end of every day.
 Somewhat strict and very trusting, I value the open and real relationship that I have with both of my children.

 The corporate social responsibility of my spa is in alignment with my personal focus – to women, youth and wellness.
 Annually, both corporately and personally I strive to give of the heart to various organizations and events.
 In 2013 I joined a volunteer build project in a rural and impoverished region of Nepal.
 The objective of our trip was to finish work on a school and dig the footings for a women’s vocational centre – Unako House (translates into “it’s hers).
 Through friends and colleagues I was able to raise over $25,000 towards this build.
-In May 2015 I plan to make another trip to Dang, Nepal to help complete and furnish Unako House.
+I plan on making another trip to Dang, Nepal.

 2012 was my fortieth year.
 My childhood taught me many valuable lessons and gave me strength; my 20’s were a whirlwind ~ a career, my baby girl & a fairytale romance; my 30’s were hard work, highlighted by a dream wedding & our tenderhearted son.
-For my 40’s I am setting the tone for a soulful decade.
+For my 40’s the tone is time for a soulful decade.

 I intend to be kinder to myself.
 I vow to better look after myself (time to loosen the buckle a notch) and to stop taking myself so seriously.
 Yearning for restful sleep, letting my hair down and enJOYing more in life.
 I plan to engage in meaningful endeavours that soulfully increase the quality of my life.
 In taking better care of myself, I will be in a better position to give more of myself…and I plan to do just that, in some very meaningful ways and it all starts here.